 The model could be run for a specified number of cycles or halted when estimates of the mean and variance of sediment production had stabilized.
 In addition to generating information about the distribution of possible sediment outputs, a Monte Carlo model could yield data concerning the stochastic properties of the time series of sediment outputs.
 These possibilities make the application of Monte Carlo simulations to sediment outputs worthy of investigation.
-Bear in mind, however, that although sampling from probability distributions is frequent in the use of Monte Carlo models, the accuracy and precision of the estimates of sediment production are unknown.
+Bear in mind, however, that although sampling from probabilility distributions is frequent in the use of Monte Carlo models, the accuracy and precision of the estimates of sediment production are unknown.
 Even if all the variates used in their development were normally distributed, no general or exact way exists for computing the parameters of the output distribution based on the estimates of the various inputs.
 Usually a Monte Carlo model will rest on a more uncertain foundation.
 Some functions will be well defined by empiric data (figs. 4a, 4b), others will be built of sketchy information and extrapolation (fig. 4c), and still others will reflect only theory or hypothesis (figs. 4d, 4e, 4f).
 Therefore, in spite of the intuitive appeal of Monte Carlo models, their results have to be accepted on faith or calibrated with empiric data.

 Some statistical problems are relevant to all types of models: process, empiric, or Monte Carlo.
-Paramount among them is the hyperscedastic nature of most of the phenomena, especially the outputs.
+Paramount among them is the hyperscedastic

+Figure 4.--Functions (solid lines) and their variances (broken lines) used to sketch the structure of a simulation of landslide erosion in Chamise chaparral. nature of most of the phenomena, especially the outputs.
 This has the effect of making the relevant data base extremely small.
-The information from the Bell IV drainage basin probably represents something like 4.5 "years" of record for use in building a sedimentation model-even though it took 41 years to collect.
+The information from the Bell IV drainage basin probably represents something like 4.5 "years" of record for use in building a sedimentation model--even though it took 41 years to collect.
 This small, relevant data base places a heavy burden on modelers; they have been able to observe very few of the possible interactions of a complex process.